This is a temporary scheme designed to help employers retain their employees and protect the UK economy

 Will I need to top up the other 20%?

 You can fund the difference if you wish but there is no obligation to do this under the scheme.
-From 1 September you will also need to contribute 10% as the government will only reimburse 70% (up to a maximum of £2,187.50) and from October the grant reduces again to 60% (up to a maximum of £1,875) meaning a 20% contribution from the employer is required.
+From 1 July you will also need to contribute 10% as the government will only reimburse 70% (up to a maximum of £2,187.50) and for August and september 2021 the grant reduces again to 60% (up to a maximum of £1,875) meaning a 20% contribution from the employer is required.

 Are there any conditions for the employer attached to applying for furloughed status e.g. should we guarantee continued employment for a period?